AnyChart/docs.anychart.com/Basic_Charts_Types/Heat_map_Chart.md

 ##Visualization

-Even though the {api:anychart.charts.HeatMap#colorScale}**.colorScale()**{api} is the most convenient way of managing HeatMap's colors you can still set a single color for all points of a heat map and define a color for points' border.
+Even though the {api:anychart.charts.HeatMap#colorScale}**.colorScale()**{api} is the most convenient way of managing heat map's colors you can still set a single color for all points of a heat map and define a color for points' border.

 You can set heat map's colors either [in your dataSet](#direct_coloring) or using special methods.
 The easiest way to set the heat map's color is {api:anychart.charts.HeatMap#fill}**.fill()**{api} method.